laplcebeltrami/dynamicTDA/README.md

-## Wasserstein distance between brain networks.
+## Wasserstein distance between brain networks

 The method is introduced in